What Could Go Wrong

 Other pieces of engine and wrench did the work of a thousand gremlins, cutting hydraulic control lines and fiber optic cables.
-The pilots had immediately initiated an emergency decent, donned their oxygen masks and initiated their emergency procedures.
+The pilots had immediately initiated an emergency descent, donned their oxygen masks and initiated their emergency procedures.
 But the bird was badly damaged.

 No big deal.
 Just another day at work.

 At 10,000 feet, Jane regained consciousness, and noticed the oxygen mask hanging from the overhead compartment.
 The Flight Attendants (2 were quick enough to don their oxygen masks before they passed out) had already placed it over her face, as they had over everyone who was passed out and hadn’t been able to do it themselves.

 Unable to do much more than glide the giant aluminum tube in a straight line, unable to lower the landing gear and with partial loss of flight control, the pilots had found an open field and were about touch down.
 With a brief announcement, ‘prepare for crash landing’, they greased it into the frozen field, 80 miles from any sign of civilization.